-FinTech technologies have made our life significantly easier.
-Long queues to pay bills, open a new account, make transactions — it’s not about the 21st century anymore.
+FinTech technologies have made our lives significantly easier.
+Long queues to pay bills, opening a new account, making transactions — all of these aren’t 21st century problems.

 According to Deloitte Insights, 94% of mobile banking customers use online banking platforms at least once a month.
-It shows us that now many people prefer online banking to an offline one.
-What’s more: this audience is active, loyal, and will use your services regularly.
+That shows us that nowadays, many people prefer online banking to traditional offline banking.
+Additionally, the online audience is active, loyal, and will use your services regularly.

 Curious about how to create an online banking app now?
 Let’s find out!

-Before we crack on with the design and implementation of a mobile banking app, let’s briefly go through the benefits it brings.
+Before we crack on with the design and implementation of a mobile banking app, let’s briefly go through the benefits it can bring.

-By developing a mobile-only banking app, which means that every financial transaction can be done via an app, you free yourself from being dependent on the location.
+By developing a mobile-only banking app (which would imply that every financial transaction can be done via the app), you free yourself from being dependent on location.

-This rapid jump proves to us that mobile banking solutions take off extremely fast.
-So now, when the market isn’t overloaded with mobile banking apps, it's the best time to develop one.
+This rapid jump proves that mobile banking solutions take off extremely fast.
+So now is the best time to develop one, as the market isn’t overloaded with lots of different mobile banking apps yet.

-Information is a big power for any business.
-In an online business, it’s easier than anywhere to get it.
-Every user’s action done in an app – loan payment, deposits, shopping, traveling – is recorded and can be used for developing new marketing strategies and lead to an increase in sales.
+Information can be extremely powerful to any business.
+In an online business, it’s easier to get it.
+Every user’s action, such as loaning payments/deposits, shopping, traveling, is recorded and can be used for developing new marketing strategies and leading to an increase in sales.

 Besides, information collected from apps can be used for:

 The design and implementation of mobile banking itself aren’t that cheap.
-But in the long run, it’s more than beneficial.
+However, in the long run, they're both more than beneficial.

 By beneficial we mean that many costs that occur while running a full-offline banking business can be reduced or even removed by developing a mobile banking app.
 We made a comparative analysis of how different expenditures vary depending on the type of bank:

-Online banking apps users are very active and dedicated.
-It’s so because mobile banking apps are convenient.
-Be it taxi payment, grocery shopping, investing — everything can be easily done via this banking solution.
+Online banking apps users are very active and dedicated because they’re really convenient: be it taxi payment, grocery shopping, investing or literally anything else, it can be easily done with the help of a banking solution.

-Thus, if you have an online banking app, it will encourage your clients to use your services more often instead of cash and services of other banks without such a convenient solution.
-That means you increase your revenue (more use — more commissions) and stay ahead of the competition.
+So, if you develop a user-friendly online banking app, it will definitely encourage your clients to use your services more often and not those of other banks that don’t have such convenient solutions, or simply instead of cash.
+That means your revenue will increase (more use — more commissions), and you will stay ahead of the competition.

-In addition, it’s a great idea to implement gamification and encourage customers to use your app services even more.
-It can be:
+In addition, it would be a great idea to implement gamification and encourage customers to use your app services even more.
+That can be:

 The brand recognition of a bank is of high importance.
 Being well-known makes an impression of a trustworthy service that people talk about and use.
-And nowadays it’s quite hard to get attention to your service.
+Nowadays, it’s also quite hard to draw attention to your service.

-It’s because now people hardly pay attention to advertisements.
-Many use ad blockers or just close the ad without even reading it.
+That’s because today people hardly pay attention to advertisements.
+Many use ad blockers or just close ads without even reading or watching them first.
 However, an app is something most people can and will use.
 Thus, creating an online banking app is one of the most effective ways to be that one bank everybody knows and uses.

 Speaking of, mobile banking development can help you attract digital-first customers.
 The availability of well-structured online banking will make your company look modern and high-tech.
 Keep in mind that the availability of online banking apps becomes more significant every day.

-Besides, all transactions and actions via the app should be quick and well-organized.
-For instance, in Germany, there’re still banks that send you sheets with ~30 security codes that customers must enter to verify each separate transaction or payment.
-And even then you have to wait for 1 day (at its best) till the transaction reaches the recipient.
+Besides, all transactions and actions via your app should be quick and well-organized.
+For instance, in Germany, there are still banks that send you sheets with ~30 security codes that customers must enter to verify each separate transaction or payment, and even then, you have to wait for 1 day (at best) till the transaction reaches the recipient.

 To create an account in their app you don’t have to visit a branch or sign a bunch of papers.
 You can do it directly from your phone and it won’t take you more than a couple of minutes, as Revolut states.